Datateknologerna-vid-Abo-Akademi/gulis-python-examples/INTRODUCTION.md

 ciphertext: efgfoe uif fbtu xbmm pg uif dbtumf
 ```

-## 24. Write a program to concatenate following dictionaries to create a new one
+## 24. Write a program to concatenate following dictionaries to create a new one.
 Example output
 ```bash
 Input